nix-community/nixago/docs/src/contributing/plugins.md

 2. Create the Nix functions
 3. Write tests and documentation

-Each plugin should be isolated to a dedicated directory under [plugins][1].
-The first step is to create a new directory with the name of the plugin.
-The name should ideally indicate the tool that it supports (i.e. the plugin for the Prettier formatter is simply called `prettier`).
+You should isolate each plugin to a dedicated directory under [plugins][1].
+The first step is to create a new directory with the plugin's name.
+The name should ideally indicate the tool that it supports (i.e., the plugin for the Prettier formatter is called `prettier`).

 The remainder of this section will walk through creating a plugin for the [pre-commit][4] CLI tool.
-The plugin will generate a `.pre-commit-config.yaml` file which is used to configure the pre-commit tool.
+The plugin will generate a `.pre-commit-config.yaml` file to configure the pre-commit tool.

 ### Creating the CUE file